MarkAStevens04/cloudflare-kinetics-editor/README.md

 ### Optimizations
 - Update in store.ts the reactions, params, and species to be maps so you can lookup by id.

+### Modifying preset reactions
+- When modifying the rate law of a pre-defineed reaction (like modifying michaelis-menten), call it something else.
+Like "modified michaelis-menten" so that it's clear that this is NOT vanilla michaelis-menten.
+Add a little button on the side that allows you to reset back to default michaelis-menten.

+### General
+- Add link to GitHub from biobuilder page!

+### Types of mechanisms
+- Have like parent types of reaction mechanisms, and child types that can be edited
+- So you can select "inhibition", then easily change what type of inhibition is occurring.
+- Or with michaelis-menten, you can select "simplified" or "explicit" to swap between michaelis-menten version and full enzymatic version!

 ### Urgent
 - Return differential equations
 - **better logging in Python for vercel**